-Recent technological advances have finally made it possible to create real diamonds in laboratory settings that are virtually indistinguishable from natural, mined diamonds.
+Recent technological advances have finally made it possible to create real diamonds in laboratory settings that display the same properties as natural, mined diamonds.
 At Brilliant Earth, we’re excited about this new way of producing diamonds.
-Lab-created diamonds, which we offer, are of the very highest purity and quality; they cost less money to produce and therefore cost less for consumers; and they are untainted by the labor and environmental abuses so common in diamond mining.
+Lab created diamonds, which we offer, are of the very highest purity and quality; they cost less money to produce and therefore cost less for consumers; and they are untainted by the labor and environmental abuses so common in diamond mining.

 What’s not to like?

-Nothing at all, except that lab-grown are now so physically and chemically identical to mined diamonds that it is easy to mistake one for the other.
+Nothing at all, except that lab-grown now possess such similar physical and chemical characteristics as mined diamonds that it is easy to mistake one for the other.
 Last month, for instance, it was discovered that 145 lab-grown diamonds had been sent to the International Gemological Institute, a diamond-grading institution in Antwerp, Belgium.
 The lab-grown diamonds were mixed with natural, mined diamonds and were identified only after rigorous testing.

 The incident raises the issue of whether fraudulent diamond suppliers are trying to pass off lab-grown diamonds as natural diamonds.
 Although the lab-grown diamonds were identified in this instance, it’s possible and even likely that other lab-grown diamonds have escaped detection and entered the general diamond supply.